mrw87/Getting_and_Cleaning_Data_Course_Project_2/Codebook.md

   * "README.txt"

-  * "features_info.txt": Provides info about the variables used on the feature vector.
+  * "features_info.txt": This file rovides info about the variables used on the feature vector

   * "features.txt": Lists all features